PhilippePerret/png2icns/README.md

 ![Illustration](./assets/img/illustration.png)

-A Alfred's workflow and a bash script to convert a 1024x1024 PNG image to a ICNS icon (`.icns`) for your app.
+An Alfred's workflow and a bash script to convert a 1024x1024 PNG image to a ICNS icon (`.icns`) for your app.

 ## Usage